schoolofdevops/learn-jenkins/manuscript/040_creating_first_job.md

 # Chapter 4: Creating First Project
 In this session we are going to create and launch our first project  with jenkins.
-We will be using a free style projct for this example.
+We will be using a free style project for this example.

 ## Types of Jobs
 With Jenkins you could create following kind of projects or jobs